difuture-lmu/dsROCGLM/paper/paper.md

 analysis also on the distributed data.
 Therefore, our package seamlessly integrates into the DataSHIELD framework.

-__Technical Details:__ To ensure the functioning of our package on DataSHIELD, it is constantly unit tested on an active DataSHIELD [test instance](opal-demo.obiba.org).
+__Technical details:__ To ensure the functioning of our package on DataSHIELD, it is constantly unit tested on an active DataSHIELD [test instance](opal-demo.obiba.org).
 The reference, username, and password are available at the [OPAL documentation](opaldoc.obiba.org/en/latest/resources.html) in the "Types" section.